-Close the view and you are ready for part II: Non-specific matches and expression values.
+Close this view.
+You can now continue with the second tutorial in this series: Non-specific matches and expression values.

 2.11 RNA-Seq analysis part II: Non-specific matches and expression measures

 This tutorial is the second part of a series of tutorials about RNA-Seq analysis.
 We continue working with the data set introduced in the first tutorial.